-They don't rush relationships.
+5. They don't rush relationships.

-Courtship is serious business.
+6. Courtship is serious business.

-It makes some unusual noises.
+8. They make some unusual noises.

 Boom-chings aside, the kakapo squawks like a typical parrot, but it has a more varied vocabulary.
 Some of its other noises sound like a donkey's bray or a pig's squeal.

-They freeze when noticed.
+10. They freeze when noticed.

-Probably not the most successful mode of defense, but when a kakapo is disturbed or frightened, it keeps absolutely still and hopes it won't get noticed.
+It may not the most successful mode of defense, but when a kakapo is disturbed or frightened, it keeps absolutely still and hopes it won't get noticed.
 The kakapo likely developed this behavior when most of New Zealand's predators were birds and freezing might have worked.

 Biologist Jim Briskie of Canterbury University in Christchurch, New Zealand, told National Geographic that kakaopo smell like "musty violin cases."
 Unfortunately, the distinctive smell makes it easier for predators to find them.

-Kakapo can't fly.
+13. Kakapos can't fly.